-HOW WILL THIS BE DONE?
+HOW THIS WILL BE DONE

 Each BDGP participant must complete the Carbon Navigator by 31 October this year.
+The first completion of the Carbon Navigator is expected to take two hours and must be undertaken in conjunction with an approved advisor.
+There is no farmer cost to completing this as the cost is covered separately under the RDP and so advisers are paid directly by the Department.

-The first completion of the Carbon Navigator must be undertaken in conjunction with an approved adviser.
-There is no farmer cost to completing this as the cost is covered separately under the RDP and so advisers are paid directly by the Department
+Farmers participating in the

-Farmers participating in the programme should now make contact with a qualified adviser to assist them in the completion of their Carbon Navigator for 2016.
-The list of qualified advisers is available on the Department of Agriculture website www.agriculture.gov.ie/ beefschemes in the document entitled "Advisers Qualified to Complete Carbon Navigators".
+programme should now make contact with a qualified advisor and arrange a meeting to assist them in the completion of their Carbon Navigator for 2016.
+The list of qualified advisers is available on the Department of Agriculture website www. agriculture.gov.ie/beefschemes in the document entitled "Advisers Qualified to Complete Carbon Navigators".